sys-bio/tellurium/README.md

 pip install git+https://github.com/sys-bio/tellurium.git
 ```

+## Contact Us

+For general questions or to request help, please post to the [Tellurium-discuss](https://groups.google.com/d/forum/tellurium-discuss) mailing list.
+If you think you found a bug in our software, please post it to [GitHub issue tracker](https://github.com/sys-bio/tellurium/issues).

 ## Legal

 The source code for the Tellurium Python package is hosted at https://github.com/sys-bio/tellurium and is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 Tellurium uses third-party dependencies which may be licensed under different terms.
 Consult the documentation for the respective third-party packages for more details.